 With over 2,200 followers on Instagram, we can provide a space for you to promote your company culture and ways to join your team – along with providing professional insight for students.
 Connect with our team today to get started, and stay tuned for the launch of our student-managed TikTok channel!

 You can be a guide on the career exploration and development journey of students by speaking on a course topic from your perspective.
-In fact, the O’Brien Center for Career Development launched a new one-credit course in Fall 2020 to serve as a launching point for the career exploration journey that begins when students first arrive at Merrimack.
-This course introduces students to the role, value, and techniques of career exploration and development and focuses on the foundational knowledge, skills, and tools necessary for students to be successful in their career path.
+In fact, the O’Brien Center for Career Development launched the Career Workshop series to serve as a launching point for the career exploration journey that begins when students first arrive at Merrimack.
+These workshops introduce students to the role, value, and techniques of career exploration and development and focuses on the foundational knowledge, skills, and tools necessary for students to be successful in their career path.

 Want to keep up with the latest accomplishments of our students?
 Introduce yourself to Merrimack students via LinkedIn and connect.
 You will see students using LinkedIn Learning to build essential, professional skills that your organization is looking for.
 You will also see students sharing digital badges earned from participation in on-campus programming ranging from Diversity Awareness, Career Management, Safe Zone training and Mental Health First Aid.